HQSquantumsimulations/qoqo_examples/documentation/src/devices.md

 assert generic_device == all_to_all.generic_device()
 ```

 The `AllToAllDevice` can be used to quickly create a device with all-to-all connectivity.
-It provides functions to set the gate time on all gates of a certain type and set the decoherence rates of all qubits.
-Contrary to the functions operating on single gates (`set_single_qubit_gate` etc.) those functions do not change the device but return a copy with these changes.
+Additionally to the `set_single_qubit_time` type functions which are identical to the `GenericDevice`, it provides functions to set the gate time on *all* gates of a certain type and set the decoherence rates of *all* qubits.
+When setting these attributes for *all* of the qubits on the device, the `AllToAllDevice` uses a builder pattern, in order for the user to be able to chain such calls.
+This is demonstrated below.
-The single gate methods of the `GenericDevice` (e.g. `set_single_qubit_gate`) are also available.

 ```rust
 use roqoqo::devices::Device;